red-gate/Tech-Radar/README.md

 The rings in the quadrants help us choose the technology.
 The rings are:

-* *Adopt* - This is the technology you should be choosing to solve a problem.
-Everything in here forms our default set of technology choices (for example, C#), and will already be in-use with at least one Redgate team.
+* *Adopt* - These are things you should seriously consider using.
+They won't be suitable for every situation; any tool or technique should only be used in an appropriate context.
+However, anything here represents an idea that is proven and mature for use for teams at Redgate.

 * *Explore* - This has potential and is worth experimenting with in 10% time or running a trial on your team.
 Putting something in Explore is a commitment to explore it between now and the next issue of the Tech Radar.
 The description of any Explore item should state who is committed to exploring it.